hsyl20/haskus-website/pages/system/manual/binary.rst

 Haskus has a set of modules dedicated to the manipulation of binary data.
 They provide data type mapping those of other languages such as C and even more.

-All these modules are in [Haskus.Format.Binary](../../src/lib/Haskus/Format/Binary).
+All these modules are in `Haskus.Format.Binary <http://github.com/haskus/haskus-system/tree/master/src/lib/Haskus/Format/Binary>`_.

 Haskus does not rely on external tools such as C2HS to provide bindings to C libraries.
 There are several reasons for that: